We all love our dogs like family! Unfortunately some human food can be toxic for dogs. Here's a list of Fruits and Vegetables Toxic for Dogs.

 Rhubarb can cause damage to the nervous system, kidneys, heart problems and even affect the digestive tract.
 If you have a garden with Rhubarb, you’ll want to keep your dog away from the garden.

-21. Salt or Salty Food Snacks
+21. Can Dog's Eat Salt or Salty Food Snacks?

-Salt or Salty food might lead to sodium ion poisoning which can be fatal for a dog.
+Salt or Salty food might lead to sodium ion poisoning, which can be fatal for a dog.
 Symptoms of too much salt can include vomiting, diarrhea, tremors, a high temperature and seizures.

 No. Dogs should not eat tomatoes.
 Tomatoes can make a dog sick because they contain solanine, a toxic substance found in the green parts of the tomato.

+When making homemade bread, the dough needs to rise.
+Yeast Dough helps breads to rise.
 Unfortunately, if your dog gets into the yeast dough, that’s exactly what happens in the dog's stomach if they eat it.
 As the dough swells in a dog's stomach, it can cause a lot of pain.

-Plus when it ferments, it causes alcohol poisoning as it creates alcohol when it rises.
+Plus, when it ferments, it causes alcohol poisoning as it creates alcohol when it rises.

 25. Xylitol

+Because Xylitol is DEADLy for dogs.
+In just a matter of hours, you can lose your dog.
 Reading labels on anything you bring into the home is a must.
-Xylitol is in many products labeled as “sugar free” such as yogurts, guy, candy or even peanut butter.
+Xylitol is in many products labeled as “sugar free” such as yogurts, guy, candy, or even peanut butter.

 Poisoning from Xylitol can cause a dog's blood sugar to drop and cause liver failure within just a few days.
 Eventually your dog may have seizures, vomiting, diarrhea, lethargy and coordination problems.